umbrella-network/overture/README.md

 ### 2. Setup

 1. make sure configuration in `/config/live.ts` is valid
-1. run `npm run setup:farming:live` to mint rUMB1 for farming contract - **it will not start farming**
+1. run `yarn setup:farming:live` to mint rUMB1 for farming contract - **it will not start farming**
-1. run `npm run setup:multisig:live` to change ownership of all contract to multisig
+1. run `yarn setup:multisig:live` to change ownership of all contract to multisig

 ### 3. Make it happen!